raceintospace/raceintospace/doc/manual/manual.md

 RIS 1.1 made several improvements to Advanced Training.
 The game doesn't let you send anyone to Advanced for any skill they have a 4 in, since they can't benefit from it.
 Anyone with a 3 in that skill will go directly to Advanced Training III, so they serve half the usual time since they can only gain half the amount of skill.

 For anyone with a skill of 2 or less, it used to be that Advanced Training would give nothing until the end—then, after two years (four turns) they would gain 2 points all at once.
 Now, half of the gain (1 point) is awarded after 2 turns, so someone withdrawn from Advanced III or IV will still get half credit for their time spent there.
-Someone withdrawn from Advanced I or II won't gain any skill but will be eligible to go back to Advanced later on (those who have gained some are prohibited from returning), and withdrawing someone from Advanced I, II, or III can gain the player a partial refund of the money originally spent to send them there.
+Someone withdrawn from Advanced I or II won't gain any skill but will be eligible to go back to Advanced later on (those who have gained some are prohibited from returning), and withdrawing someone from Advanced I, II, or III can gain the player a partial refund of the money spent to send them there.

 ![Lunar Module Screen](image_25.png)